GoogleChrome/web.dev/src/site/content/en/learn/html/overview/index.md

 ## Element, attributes, and JavaScript

 The Document Object Model (DOM) is the data representation of the structure and content of the HTML document.
 As the browser parses HTML, it creates a JavaScript object for every element and section of text encountered.
-These objects are called nodes — element nodes and text nodes, respectively.
+These objects are called nodes—element nodes and text nodes, respectively.

 There is an interface to define the functionality of every HTML element.
 The [HTML DOM API](https://developer.mozilla.org/docs/Web/API/HTML_DOM_API) provides access to and control of every HTML element via the DOM, providing interfaces for the HTML element and all the HTML classes that inherit from it.
 The [HTMLElement](https://developer.mozilla.org/docs/Web/API/HTMLElement) interface represents the HTML element and all of its descendant nodes.
 Every other element implements it via an interface that inherits from it.
 Each inheriting interface has a constructor, methods, and properties.
-Via the inherited HTMLElement properties, you can access every global attribute, as well as input, pointer, transition, and animation events.
+Via the inherited HTMLElement properties, you can access every global attribute, as well as `input`, `pointer`, `transition`, and `animation` events.
 Via the individual element's sub-type, such as [HTMLAnchorElement](https://developer.mozilla.org/docs/Web/API/HTMLAnchorElement) and  [HTMLImageElement](https://developer.mozilla.org/docs/Web/API/HTMLImageElement), you can access element-specific attribute values and methods.

 {% Assessment 'overview' %}